 One last thing: Mayhem in Manhattan is only 176 pages long.
 Why did it take two guys to write such a slim book?
-Marv Wolfman answered this question in a Bookgasm interview last year.
+Marv Wolfman answered this question in a recent interview.
 “Pocket Books asked us to write the first Spider-Man novel in something like thirty days,” he said.
 “If I recall, I wrote the first draft and Len (Wein) the second, which was the only way it was possible to do.”

 [Mayhem in Manhattan / By Len Wein and Marv Wolfman / First Printing: April 1978 / ISBN: 0671820443]